Data-Driven Matrix Recovery via Optimal Shrinkage and Spatially Resolved Singular Vector Denoising under High-Dimensional Separable Noise: Preliminaries

 with $C = C(B_L,B_U,\alpha)$.\\ (2)(Section 4.2 \cite{ankenman2018mixed}.
 Pointwise squared error of $\widehat S_{t^*}$.)\\

 For any $(x_0,y_0)\in X \times Y$, we have

 with $C = C(B_L,B_U,\alpha)$. \end{theorem}

-\begin{remark} (\textit{a}) Note that Corollary \ref{col_wsh} does not depend on the way orthogonal basis $\{\Phi_{ij}\}$ is constructed, therefore the same asymptotic result as in Theorem~\ref{thm_ws_bound} holds when the Haar basis \( \Phi_{IJ} \) in \eqref{eq_ws_shrinker} is replaced by the best basis \( \Phi_{(\textbf{p},\textbf{q})} \) from the eGHWT.
-This basis captures both local and global structures in the data, leading to sparser representations with lower \( \ell_1 \)-norms of the coefficients and greater energy concentration in the leading terms.
-In Section~5, we demonstrate through numerical experiments that the estimator achieves improved performance when using the eGHWT basis compared to the Haar basis alone. (\textit{b}) Both right-hand sides of \eqref{eq_ws_f} and \eqref{eq_ws_pt} converge to zero as \( n \to \infty \).
+\begin{remark} (\textit{a}) Note that Corollary \ref{col_wsh} does not depend on the choice of orthogonal basis, therefore the same asymptotic result as in Theorem~\ref{thm_ws_bound} holds when the basis is replaced by the optimal tensor elements $\Phi_{IJ} = \omega_I \omega_J$ selected via the eGHWT best basis algorithm.
+As demonstrated in \cite{saito2022eghwt}, the eGHWT best basis yields sparser representations and greater energy concentration compared to the standard Haar basis, which motivates our adoption of the eGHWT in this work. (\textit{b}) Both right-hand sides of \eqref{eq_ws_f} and \eqref{eq_ws_pt} converge to zero as \( n \to \infty \).
 The shrinker defined in \eqref{eq_ws_shrinker} does not require the parameters \( L \) or \( \alpha \), and depends only on the noise level \( \sigma \), making it particularly suitable for data-driven applications where such parameters may be difficult to estimate.
 However, the entries of the noise matrix \( Z \) are typically not i.i.d.\ Gaussian, for instance, the correlated and dependent noise model in \eqref{colored and dependent noise model}.
 In such settings, a single global parameter \( \sigma \) is insufficient to adapt to the varying noise levels across different scales in the tree structure of \( S \).
-Moreover, the tree structures \( T_X \) and \( T_Y \) are often constructed directly from the raw data matrix.
-When the noise \( Z \) is sufficiently strong, it can distort these trees and, as a result, degrade the quality of the associated Haar-Walsh basis. \end{remark}
+Moreover, the tree structures \( \mathcal{T}_X \) and \( \mathcal{T}_Y \) are often constructed directly from the raw data matrix.
+When the noise \( Z \) is sufficiently strong, it can distort these trees and, as a result, degrade the quality of the associated wavelet basis.
+These two limitations motivate our combined approach: we first apply eOptShrink to correct the biased singular values and vectors, producing a denoised estimate with reduced noise.
+The partition trees $\mathcal{T}_X$ and $\mathcal{T}_Y$ are then constructed from this denoised estimate rather than the raw data, yielding more reliable tree structures.
+Finally, we apply wavelet shrinkage via the eGHWT best basis with scale-adaptive thresholds that account for the residual colored noise structure, rather than relying on a single global $\sigma$. \end{remark}